dance2die/sung.codes/content/blog/2017/throwaway-code-dont-recycle-throw-away/index.md

 I decided to focus purely on React and found a book called [Pure React](https://daveceddia.com/pure-react/) by Dave Ceddia.

 Dave instructed to create _**Throwaway codes**_ for each exercises in the book.
-Until learning into this concept, I've been doing useless ceremony of setting up a [GitHub repos](https://github.com/dance2die?utf8=%E2%9C%93&tab=repositories&q=demo.&type=&language=) with "Demo.\*" prefix, which hindered me to do quick and dirty prototyping.
+Until learning into this concept, I've been doing useless ceremony of setting up a [GitHub repos](https://github.com/dance2die?utf8=%E2%9C%93&tab=repositories&q=demo.&type=&language=) with "Demo." prefix, which hindered me to do quick and dirty prototyping.

 I created a myriad of throwaway codes for each exercise.